DimKaisaris/Student-Chess-Games/README.md

-# Student-Chess-Games
+# Student-Chess-Games Analysis

 ## Project overview

-- Analyze my student's overall perfomance (rapid games)
-- Elo graph and Win rates
-- Presentation and Dashboard
+This project focuses on analyzing my student's performance in rapid chess games.
+The analysis includes:
+- Overall Performance Evaluation: Assessing the student's progress and game outcomes.
+- Elo Rating and Win Rate Visualization: Creating graphs and charts to display the student's Elo rating development and win/loss statistics.
+- Presentation and Interactive Dashboard: Developing a presentation and an interactive dashboard to effectively communicate the analysis findings.
-- Tools: Google Sheets, Google Slides, Data Studio
+Tools Used: Google Sheets, Google Slides, Google Data Studio, Power BI.

 ## Prepare phase
 Downloaded the data from lichess.org.
 The games were in .pgn format, so I found